tuanyuan2008/style-transfer/README.md

 ### 5. Style transfer on test data:
   * Run **_OpenAI_GPT_Pred.ipynb_** for generating style transfer on the test data.

+# Models
+We have shared the trained model weights for Yelp dataset for easy testing on test dataset.
+One can download it from [here](https://drive.google.com/open?id=1tTvwm_MafHxTMhwo93VvzK_EeGoUpFx8) and directly use in **step 5**.

 # Datasets
 ### 1. Yelp, Amazon & ImageCaption: